Xilinx/VMC_Help/HDL/fir_compiler_v7_2/README.md

 #### Datapath Options
 ##### Output Rounding Mode
-  Choose one of the following.
+  Choose one of the following:

   - Full_Precision
   - Truncate_LSBs